Scolari (PT)

 Staša Guček is creating connections between various fields of art, technology and sound.
 She is interested in illustration, analog electronics, bioacoustics, field recordings and grows affinity and care for the world of insects and fragile ecosystems.
 She is developing custom stand-alone analog electronic instruments and mentoring workshops.

-A workshop and a lecture “Nocturnal Animals” took place in NEIRO during Staša’s residence.
+A workshop and a lecture “Nocturnal Animals” took place in NEIRO during Staša’s residency.
 Under the leadership of the artist, the workshop participants made a musical instrument that tells the story of nightlife, climate change and blind musicians.
 The workshop was followed by a lecture about her “Nocturnal Animals” project and Staša Guček’s creative process.

 Dietmar Ippu Herriger & Tivadar Nemesi